 The work is broadly split into the two complimentary disciplines of documentary and landscape.
 We will see the people of Scotland and the environment that has shaped them.

 Jeremy Sutton-Hibbert grew up in Scotland, where on his 13th birthday he received the gift of a camera.
 A few years later he subsequently became a freelance photographer for editorial, corporate and NGO clients.
 His work has appeared in magazines such as Time, National Geographic, Italian Geo, Le Figaro, The Guardian, The Sunday Times, and many others.
 For over a decade Jeremy has been one of the principal photographers for Greenpeace International, and his assignment work for editorial and corporate clients has taken him to over 80 countries.
 His personal and commissioned work, for which he has been the recipient of photojournalism awards, has been widely published and exhibited in Europe, Asia and USA.

-Colin McPherson has been photographing in Scotland and abroad for more than a quarter of a century, undertaking long-term projects alongside commissions and assignments for a number of newspapers and magazines and is represented by Getty Images.
+Born in Edinburgh, Colin McPherson has been photographing in Scotland and abroad for more than a quarter of a century.
+He undertakes long-term projects alongside commissions and assignments for a number of newspapers and magazines and is represented by Getty Images.
 Colin’s work is published internationally and held in archives and collections such as the Scottish national photographic archive and the University of St. Andrews University Special Collections.
 His photography has been featured in more than 30 solo and group exhibitions and his major Document Scotland projects include A Fine Line, The Fall and Rise of Ravenscraig and When Saturday Comes, the last of which was his contribution to the collective’s 2015-16 exhibition at the Scottish National Portrait Gallery entitled The Ties That Bind.

 Ann M Holmes is another award winning fine art and landscape photographer.
 Based in Hebden Bridge, Ann explores the length and breadth of the country, and has spent much time in Scotland and its islands.
 She enjoys exploring some of the UKs most remote coastal locations, which by their very geography, attract the most inclement of weathers and dramatic light.
 The aim in her land and seascape work is to capture something of the sublime emotional response felt at the time that the shutter was deployed and working from before dawn through to darkness itself she believes is necessary to produce photographs with the maximum impact.

-Kirkcubright based photographer Giles Atkinson is well established in the region as a wedding photographer, but this exhibition offers an insight into a very different world, Giles’ passion for the great outdoors.
-Staying in bothies allows him to enjoy and explore the Scottish wilderness for longer, and has resulted in a series of photos depicting his experiences.
+Kirkcudbright based photographer Giles Atkinson is well established in the region as a wedding photographer, but this exhibition offers an insight into a very different world.
+Giles’ passion for the great outdoors.
+Staying in bothies allows him to enjoy explore the Scottish wilderness for longer, and has resulted in a series of photos depicting his experiences.
 Giles aims to capture the atmosphere of the hills and bothy life, as well as celebrate the beauty of his surroundings.